 Dates are a high source of energy, with 100 grams of dates yielding about 300 kcal of energy.
 They are packed with 29 grams of natural sugars (glucose, sucrose, and fructose), 3 grams of dietary fiber, and 31 grams of carbohydrates.
 Therefore, the tiny date fruit can be appropriately described as an energy-boosting dry fruit.

 Date fruits have been considered very important in the Islamic culture.
-Muslims are seen to break their fast by consuming dates.
-This is because after fasting the body requires an energy-boosting food item, and dates suit the part perfectly.
-The natural sugars in dates are quickly converted to energy in the liver , which is used by the body.
-Moreover, breaking the fast with a date also helps prepare the digestive system for the meal ahead, thereby assisting in digestion.
+They break their fast by consuming dates.
+After fasting the body requires an energy-boosting food.
+The natural sugars in dates convert to energy in the liver, which is used by the body.
+Thus, it also helps prepare the digestive system for the meal, thereby assisting in digestion.

-Dates consist of 20 different kinds of amino acids which facilitate the digestive process.
-This is why dates are easily digestible, and furnish the body with required energy for physical activities in about half an hour, after consumption.
-Moreover, breaking your fast with dates will help you avoid overeating.
-The factor responsible for human hunger is shortage of sugar in the blood.
-Consumption of dates takes care of this shortage, and pacifies the feeling of hunger with its sugar content.
-Moreover, the dietary fiber and other nutrients in dates, gets absorbed by the body quickly, which prevents people from overeating after a day of fasting.
+Breaking your fast with dates will help you avoid overeating.
+The shortage of sugar in the blood can make you hungry.
+Consumption of dates takes care of this shortage, and calms the feeling of hunger with its sugar content.
+The dietary fiber and other nutrients in dates, gets absorbed by the body, which prevents people from overeating after a day of fasting.

 Help alleviate constipation

-Soaked and pureed Medjool dates, when combined with applesauce and added to cake batter, not only add moisture and texture, but also do away with refined sugar, added in the cake.
-Dates also add fiber and increase the nutritional content of the baked food item.
-If the dates purchased are not soft, microwave them along with a little water for a minute.
+Soaked and pureed Medjool dates, when combined with applesauce and added to the cake batter, it not only adds moisture, texture, fiber and increase the nutritional content, but also keeps away refined sugar of the baked food.
+If the dates purchased are not soft, microwave them with a little water for a minute.
 Blend the softened dates in a food processor.

 Helps improve heart health